The Temptations: Further switch to Adult Contemporary: 1975–1980

-Return to Motown Records and Reunion: 1982–1983
+Return to Motown Records and Reunion: 1980–1983

 Upon the return to Motown several lineup changes occurred.
 Louis Price departed from the group and joined The Drifters.
 Dennis Edwards - who had made an unsuccessful attempt at developing a solo career during his three-year exit from the group - returned to the lineup.
 Berry Gordy co-wrote and produced "Power", The Temptations' first single under the new contract.
 This song, from the album of the same name, hit no. 11 on the R&B charts but failed to chart in the Top 40.
 Two years of under-performing singles and albums followed, including an eponymous album with Philadelphia-based producer Thom Bell, until Motown began planning a Temptations reunion tour in 1982.

 Eddie Kendricks and David Ruffin agreed to rejoin the group for the new album, aptly titled Reunion, and its subsequent promotional tour.
 Rick James, the Motown funk star who had previously used The Temptations as backup vocalists on his 1981 hit "Super Freak" and whom Franklin claimed as his nephew, wrote, produced, and guested on the Reunion album's lead single, "Standing on the Top".
 The single went to no. 6 on the R&B charts and featured Ruffin, Kendricks and Edwards trading back and forth on lead.

 While the ensuing Reunion tour with all seven Temptations (Ruffin, Kendricks, Otis Williams, Franklin, Edwards, Richard Street, and Glenn Leonard) was financially successful, it ended up being a stressful venture: Kendricks' voice had weakened after decades of chain smoking, Ruffin (still addicted to drugs) missed a number of the performances due to being incapacitated, and current group members Dennis Edwards and Glenn Leonard were causing problems.
 At the conclusion of the Reunion tour, Ruffin and Kendricks were dismissed, and they began touring and performing together as a duo.

 One more album, Surface Thrills, released in 1983, featured a sharp departure in the group's sound by incorporating elements of then-current rock.
-Before its release, Glenn Leonard left and was replaced by Ron Tyson, who was with the Philadelphia groups the Ethics and Love Committee.
+Before its release, Glenn Leonard quit and was replaced by Ron Tyson, who was with the Philadelphia groups the Ethics and Love Committee.
 Tyson had been a staff songwriter at Atlantic during The Temptations' tenure at that label, and co-wrote several songs on the album Hear to Tempt You.